lxs602/Chinese-Mandarin-Dictionaries/README.md

 5. CC-Cedict, with enlarged characters (to upload)
 6. Handedict, with English machine-translations from German (to upload) (for use with words not found in cc-cedict, as google/other translation from German is still a starting point, see link:___________)
 7. Chinese Phonetics dictionary, with Zhuyin and Pinyin, inspired by _________ (to upload)
-8. Chinese Idioms dictionary, adapted from Babylon dictionary - (?Licence - ?to upload)
+8. Chinese Idioms dictionary (?link to)

 <br>